 As someone who has taught martial arts for a number of years, I’ve seen all kinds of people come in the door to learn kung-fu.
 Some want to develop wellness, others want to learn to use their wellness better, and others want to learn self-defense.
 It’s the later I’d like to focus on for a moment.

 In today’s society there is a huge misconception of what fighting is.
 Many who come in the door want to intellectually learn a self-defense program or principle, but they don’t want to learn to fight.
 Guess what, folks….
 You can’t learn self-defense and not fight.
 At some point in your training, your training has to challenge you to experience a fight.
 If all you do is learn from a book or intellectually grasp the idea of a martial art “style”, you won’t have the ability to express your intent if and when you must fight.
 And, if you don’t know what that honestly means, you’re not going to be prepared to defend yourself in the must-fight-situation.

-Consider the following situation: You and your family are walking downtown, enjoying all of the booths at the Downtown Block Party (in Terre Haute, Indiana).
+Consider the following situation: You and your family are walking, enjoying all of the booths at one of Tallahassee’s great outdoor events.
 Suddenly, someone in the crowd pushes past your children and grabs your wife’s purse, while the other begins striking you.

 Are you prepared to deal with that situation?
 Do you have any idea how you’re going to respond?
 Honestly?